myt00seven/Prepare-for-ncov-COVID-19-in-US/README.md

 - Get frozen vegetables like frozen broccoli, frozen spinach, etc.

 [Shelf-stable food](https://theprepared.com/kits/0jh133f5/).
 Prefer food that doesn’t need more than boiling water to prepare — eg. pasta, oatmeal, rice.
-- Rice and oatmeal / instant noodles / **dumplings**
+- **Rice** and oatmeal / instant noodles / **dumplings**
 - salt, sugar, soy sauce, sweet soy sauce.
 - **Food that you like**
     - There is something that can happen to people in survival situations called food fatigue.
 People become unable to stomach food that they have eaten repeatedly.
 Variety and comfort foods are the way to go.
 - **cans of food**
     - lots of instant broth (beef, chicken, curry, etc.) / olives
+- eggs.
-- Get eggs.
-Hard boil a lot of them.
+    - Hard boil a lot of them.
 Eggs are delicious, nutritious, and most eggs will last in a fridge for a few weeks.

 ## Lights/electricity